Meet The CRAZY PALTAN Aditi Rathore, Vahbiz & Others At Poonam Preet & Sanjay Gagnani's Engagement

 Poonam Preet and Sanjay Gagnani, who have been dating since six long years, are all set to take their relationship to the next level!
 The couple got engaged on February 18, in Surat.

-Poonam and Sanjay friends from their shows, Naamkaran and Kundali Bhagya, respectively, attended their engagement ceremony.
+Poonam and Sanjay's friends from their shows, Naamkaran and Kundali Bhagya, respectively, attended their engagement ceremony.
 Have a look at the pictures...

 Poonam Preet & Sanjay Gagnani’s Engagement

 Poonam and Sanjay looked lovely during their engagement.
-Poonam looked beautiful in a light ping lehenga choli, while Sanjay looked dapper in a white and navy blue bandhgala sherwani.
+Poonam looked beautiful in a light pink lehenga choli, while Sanjay looked dapper in a white and navy blue bandhgala sherwani.

 Who All Attended Poonam & Sanjay’s Engagement?

-Poonam's Naamkaran friend, Aditi Rathore, and EK Tha Raja Ek Thi Rani co-actor, Zaan Khan, Sanjay's Kundali Bhagya friends, Ruhi Chaturvedi and Abhishek Kapur, Shivya Pathania, Kinshuk Vaidya and Vahbiz Dorabjee were among a few who attended their engagement ceremony.
+Poonam's Naamkaran friend, Aditi Rathore, and EK Tha Raja Ek Thi Rani co-actor, Zaan Khan, Sanjay's Kundali Bhagya friends, Ruhi Chaturvedi and Abhishek Kapur, Shivya Pathania, Kinshuk Vaidya and Vahbiz Dorabjee were among a few who attended the engagement ceremony.

 Wedding Date?